- Eat Less

 - The fishery observer program in QLD was cancelled in 2012, meaning there is no independent record of the impact of the fishery on threatened species.
 Observation of the fishery is considered essential to the management of a sustainable fishery.

-Blue threadfin is caught mainly using gillnets in two Queensland managed fisheries operating off the eastern and Gulf coasts.
+Blue threadfin is caught as a secondary species in gillnets in two Queensland-managed fisheries operating off the eastern and Gulf coasts.
+These fisheries target barramundi and king threadfin.
+The latter is dangerously overfished in the Gulf of Carpentaria.

 In both fisheries a number of threatened species are caught as bycatch, including green, loggerhead, flatback and leatherback turtles, inshore dolphins, dugongs, sawfish and a number of shark species, including hammerhead sharks.
 Even low levels of snubfin and humpback dolphin deaths will have a significant impact on their populations in QLD, and it is highly likely that fishing activity is resulting in the decline of populations in some areas.